Coldstream Coach House

 Family bathroom with bath with shower over, basin and WC.

 Bedroom two with 4’6” double bed, side tables, chest of drawers, two large built-in wardrobes with hanging and storage space.

 Bedroom three with 3’ single bed with a pull-out truckle which extends out and up - suitable for a child.

-French doors from the living area lead out to a raised enclosed patio with garden furniture and seating from six.
+French doors from the living area lead out to a raised enclosed patio with garden bench and picnic table.
 A side gate allows access into a sloped lawned garden which is fully enclosed.